Comparing RSMS and WQEA Stormwater Credit Frameworks

 Governing Rules Chapter 62-330, F.A.C. + ERP Applicant’s Handbook Vol. I (Sec.
 9.7.3) Chapter 62-330, F.A.C. + ERP Applicant’s Handbook Vol. I + Chapter 62-332, F.A.C. (draft rule)

-Regulatory Status Fully authorized and in effect now Rulemaking not yet finalized (est. late 2025)
+Regulatory Status Fully authorized and in effect now Rulemaking not yet finalized (est. mid 2026)

 Permitting Pathway Environmental Resource Permit (ERP) Environmental Resource Permit (ERP) with additional WQEA rules